- Source Code Manager

 All project elements are saved in the repository (on the server).
 This operation is performed when creating the project or when importing an existing project into the Source Code Manager.

-To work on a project element (window, report, etc.), the developer must check out the element from the repository, modify it and check the element back in.
+To work on a project element (window, page, report, etc.), the developer must check out the element from the repository, modify it and check the element back in.

 The sources of your applications are essential.